-- Bank of America, N.A., an affiliate of Banc of America Securities LLC, is a lender under the senior secured term loan B and is committed to lend under our senior secured revolving credit facility.
-Additionally, it acts as administrative agent and collateral agent under our credit facilities.
+- Bank of America, N.A., an affiliate of Banc of America Securities LLC, is a lender and acts as administrative agent and collateral agent under our credit facilities.
 Morgan Stanley Senior Funding, Inc. is committed to lend under our senior secured revolving credit facility and acts as syndication agent under our credit facilities, and Lehman Commercial Paper Inc. is committed to lend under our senior secured revolving credit facility and acts as documentation agent under our credit facilities.
-For additional information on our credit facilities, and the compensation payable under our credit facilities to these affiliates of our underwriters, see "Description of Our Credit Facilities" and "Certain Relationships and Transactions- Relationship with Morgan Stanley." - Prior to this offering, investment funds affiliated with Morgan Stanley, which we refer to as the Morgan Stanley Funds, owned 17,279,122 shares of preferred stock and 10,729,423 shares of common stock, representing 77.0% of our outstanding preferred stock and 97.4% of our outstanding common stock.
-Giving effect to this offering, assuming no exercise by the underwriters of their over-allotment option, and the conversion of all outstanding shares of preferred stock into shares of common stock, the Morgan Stanley Funds will own 28,008,545 shares of common stock, representing 61.0% of our outstanding common stock.
+For additional information on our credit facilities, and the compensation payable under our credit facilities to these affiliates of our underwriters, see "Description of Our Credit Facilities" and "Certain Relationships and Transactions-Relationship with Morgan Stanley." - Prior to this offering, investment funds affiliated with Morgan Stanley, which we refer to as the Morgan Stanley Funds, owned shares of preferred stock and shares of common stock, - representing % of our outstanding preferred stock and % of our outstanding common stock.
+Giving effect to this offering, and the conversion of all outstanding shares of preferred stock into shares of common stock, the Morgan Stanley Funds will own shares of common stock, representing % of our outstanding common stock.
 See "Principal Stockholders." - We have entered into a securityholder agreement with the Morgan Stanley Funds and our other principal stockholders.
 We have also entered into an indemnity and expense agreement with the Morgan Stanley Funds.
 See "Certain Relationships and Transactions" for a description of these agreements.

-As a result of the Morgan Stanley Funds holding 61.0% of our outstanding shares of common stock after giving effect to this offering, and their rights under the securityholder agreement, Morgan Stanley may be deemed to control our management and policies.
+As a result of the Morgan Stanley Funds holding % of our outstanding shares of common stock after giving effect to this offering, and their rights under the securityholder agreement, Morgan Stanley may be deemed to control our management and policies.